What Critical Role is Teaching Us About the Magic of Group Storytelling

 How Liveplay D&D is pioneering a new (or perhaps very old) form of storytelling

-It’s human nature to tell stories.
-From cave paintings and oral traditions to structured narratives and printed prose, storytelling is part of how humans experience the world and how we share those experiences with others.
+Telling stories is human nature.
+From cave paintings to Dickensian novels, from ancient tapestries to 30-second tiktoks, storytelling is part of how humans experience the world and how we share those experiences with others.

 Oral storytelling is not a new concept.
-It has been present throughout history as a form of entertainment, as a way to connect through narrative, to teach stories of shared history, and impart knowledge to future generations.
-In recent centuries the art form has fallen out of popularity, with modern audiences expecting a polished, practiced narrative rather than an ever changing, improvisational story.
-Case in point: ‘reality’ shows today even have scripts.
+From the bathhouses of ancient Rome to the travelling minstrels of the Middle Ages, oral stroytelling had been around throughout history as a form of entertainment, as a way to connect through narrative, to teach stories of shared history and impart knowledge to future generations.

-But there is one little corner of the world, full of dungeons, dragons, and a whole lot of dice, where the art of oral storytelling is finding its feet once more.
+But there is one little corner of the world, full of dungeons, dragons and a whole lot of dice, where this ancient art is finding its feet once more.

 Dungeons and Dragons: Nerd 101

-If you are a stranger to the world of tabletop gaming, let me give you a quick lesson on this particular brand of nerd culture.
+If you’re a stranger to the world of tabletop gaming, or gaming in general, let me give you a quick lesson in this particular brand of nerd culture.

-In Tabletop Roleplaying Games (TTPRGs), players create custom characters and roleplay as those characters around a table, playing through an adventure campaign narrated by their Game Master or Dungeon Master (the player responsible for facilitating the game).
-There are hundreds of brands of roleplaying games, covering all possible themes and genres, but the most famous, and the one that gives this style of game its reputation for wizards, goblins, and nerds in cloaks, is Dungeons and Dragons.
+There are hundreds of brands of TTRPGs, from multi-rulebook epics to one-sheet wonders, but the most famous, the most infamous, and the one that gives this particular style of gaming its reputation for wizards, goblins, and nerds in cloaks, is Dungeons and Dragons.

-But how does Dungeons and Dragons, a roleplaying game that has been around since the 70s, constitute a “new” form of storytelling?
-People have been playing D&D for decades!
+But how can Dungeons and Dragons, a game that’s been around since the 70s, constitute a new form of storytelling?
+People have been playing DnD for decades!
 What could possibly be new about it?

 A brief history of liveplay D&D

 Twitch, for those uninitiated, is an online live-streaming platform popular with gamers.
-It’s been around for years, and became popular with D&D fans in 2015 after Geek and Sundry started streaming the first campaign of Critical Role, the now world-renowned D&D liveplay creators.
+It’s been around since the early 2010s, but became popular with DnD fans in 2015 after Geek and Sundry started streaming the first ever liveplay DnD campaign, created by the cast of Critical Role, the now world-renowned professional liveplay creators.

-Matt Mercer, Dungeon Master for Critical Role, spoke on the power that D&D liveplay gave the community, and why it created such a boost in popularity for a game that has been around for decades.
+Matt Mercer, acclaimed Dungeon Master and cast member of Critical Role, spoke on the power that DnD liveplay gave the community, and why it caused such a boost in popularity for a game that had been around for decades.

 But Franky?
-I hear you ask… How does playing a game constitute storytelling.
-I’ve played through Call Of Duty a few times, I wouldn’t call that storytelling!
+I hear you ask… How does watching someone else play a game constitute storytelling?
+I can watch my friends play Red Dead all day, but I would hardly call that storytelling!

 With TTPRGs, there is a little more to it…

-During a game, players dictate their actions aloud to the table, taking on the persona of their characters as they do so.
-All conversations between players, all actions, all game mechanics, pretty much everything that happens, is narrated from the point of view of the characters in game.
-This creates an on-running dialogue between characters punctuated by descriptions and story hooks from the Dungeon Master (DM).
+During a game of DnD, players dictate their actions aloud to the table, taking on the persona of their characters as they do so.
+All conversations between players, all actions and decisions that happen in-game, are narrated by the players from the point of view of their characters.
+Instead of a player saying, “my character shoots their crossbow”, it becomes “I shoot my crossbow”.
+Instead of “he talks to the shopkeeper”, it’s “I talk to the shopkeeper”.

-The second aspect that sets TTRPGs apart from other mediums, and allows them to be a storytelling device in their own right, is the sandbox nature of the game, and the specific role of the Dungeon Master.
+The second aspect that allows TTRPGs to be a storytelling device in their own right is the sandbox nature of the game, which is best exemplified by the specific role of the Dungeon Master.

-The Dungeon Master is responsible for facilitating the game and guiding players through the world and the adventure, but unlike other styles of gaming, a session of D&D has no set boundaries.
-There are no predetermined quests that need to be completed or specific plot points that need to be hit.
-The story is free to become whatever the players want it to become.
+The Dungeon Master, (DM for short, if you want to sound extra nerdy), is the player responsible for facilitating the game.
+They guide the other players through the adventure, making things up as they go, but unlike most other styles of gaming, a game of DnD has no set boundaries.
+There are no predetermined quests that need to be completed or specific plot points that need to be hit in order for the game to progress.
+The game, and subsequently the story, is free to become whatever the players want it to become.
+Free to ebb and change depending on the inspiration of all the people around the table.

 To veteran DM Matt Mercer, this turns the gamespace into an “organic, improvised space for storytelling”.
 (2)

-Each DM starts a game with an idea, an outline of possibilities.
-They have a world to place their story in and a notion of what’s happening in that world.
 Maybe the King is dead and war is breaking out across the land.
-Maybe goblins are raiding villages in the south and the Baroness is calling all able-bodied fighters to her cause.
+Maybe goblins are raiding villages in the south and the local Baronesse calling all fighters to her cause.
+Whatever scenario the DM might throw at their players, the players have absolute creative control over what they do.

 “Goblins you say?
 I don’t much care for goblins.
 How about we join the fleeing villagers and hire ourselves out as bodyguards?”